Our Top Madison Dining Recommendations

 Old Sugar Distillery: 931 E Main St, near east side Madison.
 Whiskeys, rums, and special liqueurs with a tasting room and patio in a specially undiscovered spot on the near east side.

 Bos Meadery: 849 E Washington, near east side Madison.
-Discover the essence of the flora of Wisconsin in drinkable form with the world’s oldest fermented beverage.
+Discover the essence of the flora of Wisconsin in the drinkable form with the world’s oldest fermented beverage.

 Monsoon Siam: 2045 Atwood Ave, near east side Madison.
 Thai cuisine featuring pure flavors and quality ingredients all homemade in a friendly neighborhood restaurant.